This post contains affiliate links – See Full Disclosure here

 Caution: Side Effects and Possible Poisoning

-Eucalyptus oil is very strong and should never be applied directly to skin.
+Eucalyptus oil is very strong and should never be applied directly to the skin.
 Always dilute according to instructions before use.

 Ingesting undiluted eucalyptus oil can cause nausea, upset stomach, diarrhea and vomiting.
 Always consult with a doctor before ingesting and make sure it is properly diluted.